hyperspy/hyperspy/doc/user_guide/signal.rst

 Numpy ragged array must have python ``object`` type to allow the variable length of the nested sequences - here ``[1, 2, 3]`` and ``[1]``.
-As explained in `NEP-34 <https://numpy.org/neps/nep-0034-infer-dtype-is-object.html>`_, ``dtype=object`` needs to be specify when creating the array to avoid ambiguity about the shape of the array.
+As explained in `NEP-34 <https://numpy.org/neps/nep-0034-infer-dtype-is-object.html>`_, ``dtype=object`` needs to be specified when creating the array to avoid ambiguity about the shape of the array.

 HyperSpy supports the use of ragged array with the following conditions:

-- The signal must be explicitely define as being ``ragged``, either when creating the signal or by changing the ragged attribute of the signal.
+- The signal must be explicitely define as being ``ragged``, either when creating the signal or by changing the ragged attribute of the signal
-- The signal dimension the variable length dimension
+- The signal dimension is the variable length dimension of the array
 - The ``isig`` syntax is not supported
 - Signal with ragged array can't be transposed
 - Signal with ragged array can't be plotted